A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Discussion

-We found that even mild cases of CS resulted in AN responses that differed significantly from the NH responses even at low stimulus levels (Fig.~\ref{fig:ANs_simpl}(d)), suggesting that it might not be possible to fully restore peripheral coding after a substantial decrease in ANF population, even though our method is successful in more efficiently driving the remaining ANFs.
-This goes in line with the results of our previous work \cite{drakopoulos2022differentiable}, which showed that more precise restoration was achieved for a cochlear gain loss of 25 dB than for a severe case of CS.
+Specifically, we found that even mild cases of CS resulted in AN responses that differed significantly from the NH responses even at low stimulus levels (Fig.~\ref{fig:ANs_simpl}(d)), suggesting that it might not be possible to fully restore peripheral coding after a substantial decrease in ANF population, even though our method is successful in more efficiently driving the remaining ANFs.
+This goes in line with the results of our previous work \cite{drakopoulos2022differentiable}, which showed that more precise improvements were achieved for a cochlear gain loss of 25 dB than for a severe case of CS.
 A possible explanation for this could also be the way that CS is introduced in a HI periphery.
-To simulate CS, the number of ANFs after the simulated outputs is reduced (Fig.~\ref{fig:fw}(b)), resulting in AN responses that are summed across less fibres.
+To simulate CS, the number of ANFs after the simulated outputs is reduced (Fig.~\ref{fig:fw}(b)), resulting in AN responses that are summed across fewer fibres.
 This scaling of ANFs could reduce the degrees of freedom in the earlier parts of the periphery (cochlea and IHC), creating an imbalance between the NH and HI pathways and making the training convergence more difficult.
-At the same time, although the simulation of CS was limited to linear adjustments of the number of ANFs in this work, frequency-dependent ANF loss (e.g., high-frequency sloping CS) or different types of neural combination of the ANF population (e.g., cochlear nucleus and inferior colliculus auditory-processing stages) could simplify the problem and result in better restoration.
+At the same time, although the simulation of CS was limited to linear adjustments of the number of ANFs in this work, frequency-dependent ANF loss (e.g. high-frequency sloping CS) or different types of neural combination of the ANF population (e.g. modulation filters that approximate the cochlear nucleus and inferior colliculus auditory-processing stages \cite{dau2003importance, bourien2014contribution, verhulst_hearres2018}) could simplify the problem and result in better restoration.
+The future inclusion of detailed models of auditory brainstem processing in our framework could also account for central auditory-processing changes after the AN that can follow SNHL (e.g. compensatory mechanisms such as central gain).